GitTorre/CloudBedlamLinux/README.md

 ## Installing binaries

-If you don't want to install the dependencies and build CloudBedlam, then just grab the latest release and install CloudBedlam and dependencies from a package:
+If you don't want to install the dependencies and build CloudBedlam, then just grab the latest release and install CloudBedlam and dependencies from a package (file name will be CloudBedlam-linux-amd64):

 https://github.com/GitTorre/CloudBedlamLinux/releases